Solutions

 .
 If rain drops were to fall randomly on a square of side length \(2r\) the probability of the drops landing in an inscribed circle of radius \(r\) would be given by:

-P = \frac{\text{Area of circle}}{\text{Area of square}}=\frac{\pi r ^2}{4r^2}=\frac{\pi}{4}
+\[P = \frac{\text{Area of circle}}{\text{Area of square}}=\frac{\pi r ^2}{4r^2}=\frac{\pi}{4}\]

-\[ \begin{align}\begin{aligned}> Thus, if we can approximate $P$ then we can approximate $\pi$ as $4P$.
-In this
+Thus, if we can approximate \(P\) then we can approximate \(\pi\) as \(4P\).
+In this question we will write code to approximate \(P\) using the random library.

-import random\\
+import random

 class Drop: